How to write a history book, Barry Fox, ghostwriter

 Contact us!
 We’re Barry Fox and Nadine Taylor, professional ghostwriters and authors with a long list of satisfied clients and editors at major publishing houses.

-For more information, call us at 818-917-5362 or use the contact form below to send us a message.
+For more information, call us at 818-917-5362 or use our contact form to send us a message.

 We’d love to talk to you about your exciting idea for writing a history book!